 For each candidate, the Dean of Engineering and Forestry will approve, on the basis of academic background and work experience, the programme of study to be followed to qualify for the degree.
-Candidates without prior practical experience will normally be required to complete a thesis rather than a project report.
+The degree must be completed full time by examination and thesis.
+A full-time candidate is one who throughout the calendar year regards study and research for the Master of Engineering in Fire Engineering as a full-time occupation.